dzungnguyen98/extract-main-speech-from-interference/README.md

 # Extract main speech from interferences speech
-This project is used to extract main speech (loudest voice in audio) from interference speech (Speech enhancement).
+* This project is used to extract main speech (loudest voice in audio) from interference speech (Speech enhancement).
+* Process multiple simultaneous speakers in audio.

 # Description:
 * Extract main speech from multiple-speaker.
 * Cancel interference speech from main speech.